Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 The graph.gv and graph.png files are saved in the input_output folder.

-There are example argument txt files that can be copied and pasted into the arguments box.
-AaronArguments.txt generates the UML for AaronsLab1-3 and MilestoneArguments.txt generates the UML for the project in project.asm.
+There are example argument text files that can be copied and pasted into the argument box.
+AaronArguments.txt is the list of arguments for the generated UML for AaronsLab1-3 and MilestoneArguments.txt is the list of arguments for the generated UML for the project in project.asm package.

 --- Contributions ---